-This page is for the original Captain Marvel.
+This page is for Marvel's first Captain Marvel.
 For the current Captain Marvel see Ms. Marvel.
 For other Captain Marvels see Pulsar, Genis-Vell, Phyla-Vell, Khn'nr and Noh-Varr.
 For the original Captain Marvel see Billy Batson.

 Most recently, the original Captain Marvel was revived by the Phoenix Force.
 More Phoenix than Mar-Vell, this new Dark Marvel wished to destroy Hala and all who stood in his way.
 In his final moments, Mar-Vell's conscience broke free of the Phoenix's influence and sacrificed himself to avert disaster.

 A Kree Sentry was defeated on Earth by The Fantastic Four and subsequently so was Ronan the Accuser.
 Astonished by these events, the Kree sent a starship to monitor Earth and gather information on its advancements in missile and space technology.
 On the way to Earth, Mar-Vell was ordered to take a small crew and make contact with the missing Grand General Devros on a Brood infested planet.
 Captain Mar-Vell and Una barely escaped a now Brood infected Devros and the Brood Queen.
 They were rescued by the Shiar guard led by Deathbird, and re-united with their ship bound for Earth.